Accelerometer: Structure

 Under the influence of external accelerations, the proof mass deflects from its neutral position.
 This deflection is measured in an analog or digital manner.
 Most commonly, the capacitance between a set of fixed beams and a set of beams attached to the proof mass is measured.
 This method is simple, reliable, and inexpensive.
 Integrating piezoresistors in the springs to detect spring deformation, and thus deflection, is a good alternative, although a few more process steps are needed during the fabrication sequence.
 For very high sensitivities quantum tunnelling is also used; this requires a dedicated process making it very expensive.
 Optical measurement has been demonstrated in laboratory devices.

 Another MEMS-based accelerometer is a thermal (or convective) accelerometer.
 It contains a small heater in a very small dome.
 This heats the air or other fluid inside the dome.
 The thermal bubble acts as the proof mass.
 An accompanying temperature sensor (like a thermistor; or thermopile) in the dome measures the temperature in one location of the dome.
 This measures the location of the heated bubble within the dome.
 When the dome is accelerated, the colder, higher density fluid pushes the heated bubble.
 The measured temperature changes.
 The temperature measurement is interpreted as acceleration.
 The fluid provides the damping.
 Gravity acting on the fluid provides the spring.
 Since the proof mass is very lightweight gas, and not held by a beam or lever, thermal accelerometers can survive high shocks.
 Another variation uses a wire to both heat the gas and detect the change in temperature.
 The change of temperature changes the resistance of the wire.
 A two dimensional accelerometer can be economically constructed with one dome, one bubble and two measurement devices.

 Most micromechanical accelerometers operate in-plane, that is, they are designed to be sensitive only to a direction in the plane of the die.
 By integrating two devices perpendicularly on a single die a two-axis accelerometer can be made.
 By adding another out-of-plane device, three axes can be measured.
 Such a combination may have much lower misalignment error than three discrete models combined after packaging.

 Micromechanical accelerometers are available in a wide variety of measuring ranges, reaching up to thousands of g's.
 The designer must compromise between sensitivity and the maximum acceleration that can be measured.

 Applications

 Engineering

 Accelerometers can be used to measure vehicle acceleration.

 Accelerometers can be used to measure vibration on cars, machines, buildings, process control systems and safety installations.
 They can also be used to measure seismic activity, inclination, machine vibration, dynamic distance and speed with or without the influence of gravity.
 Applications for accelerometers that measure gravity, wherein an accelerometer is specifically configured for use in gravimetry, are called gravimeters.

-Notebook computers equipped with accelerometers can contribute to the Quake-Catcher Network (QCN), a BOINC project aimed at scientific research of earthquakes.